 Students demonstrate their understanding of the content by completion of assignments which are marked internally and moderated by an external assessor.
-Assignments clearly set out the criteria on which the students are assessed and what is required to achieve each of the three grades: Distinction (GCE A grade equivalent), merit (GCE C grade equivalent), and pass (GCE E grade equivalent).
+Assignments clearly set out the criteria on which the students are assessed and what is required to achieve each of the three grades: Distinction (GCE A grade equivalent), Distinction (GCE A grade equivalent), Merit (GCE C grade equivalent), and Pass (GCE E grade equivalent).
 The final overall subject grade is an aggregation of the individual unit grades.
 Each unit has equal weighting for assessment.
 There are two written examinations.